Telegraph key: Semi-automatic key

-A popular side-to-side key is the semi-automatic key or bug, sometimes known as a Vibroplex key, after the company that first manufactured them.
-The original bugs were fully mechanical, based on a kind of simple clockwork mechanism, and required no electronic keyer.
-A skilled operator can achieve sending speeds in excess of 40 words per minute with a ‘bug’.
+A popular side-to-side key is the semi-automatic key or "bug", sometimes known as a Vibroplex key after an early manufacturer of mechanical, semi-automatic keys.
+The original bugs functioned mechanically, based on a kind of simple clockwork mechanism, and required no electronic keyer.
+A skilled operator can achieve sending speeds in excess of 40 words per minute with a bug.

 The benefit of the clockwork mechanism is that it reduces the motion required from the telegrapher's hand, which provides greater speed of sending, and it produces uniformly timed dits (dots, or short pulses) and maintains constant rhythm; consistent timing and rhythm are crucial for decoding the signal on the other end of the telegraph line.

-The single paddle is held between the knuckle and the thumb of the right hand.
+For right-handed telegraphy, the "bug" 's single paddle is held between the knuckle and the thumb of the right hand.
 When the paddle is pressed to the right (with the thumb), it kicks a horizontal pendulum which then rocks against the contact point, sending a series of short pulses (dits or dots) at a speed which is controlled by the pendulum’s length.
-When the paddle is pressed toward the left (with the knuckle) it makes a continuous contact suitable for sending dahs (dashes); the telegrapher remains responsible for timing of the dahs.
+When the paddle is pressed toward the left (with the knuckle) it makes a continuous contact suitable for sending dahs (dashes); the telegrapher remains responsible for timing the dahs to proportionally match the dits.
+The clockwork pendulum needs the extra kick that the stronger thumb press provides, which established the standard left-right paddle directions for the dit-dah assignments that persists on the paddles on 21st century electronic keys.
+A few semi-automatic keys were made with mirror-image mechanisms for left-handed telegraphers.

 Electronic keyers and paddle keys

-Like semi-automatic keys, the telegrapher operates an electronic keyer paddle by swinging the lever from side-to-side.
-When pressed to one side, the keyer electronics generate a series of dahs; when pressed to the other side, a series of dits.
+Like semi-automatic keys, the telegrapher operates an electronic keyer by tapping a paddle key, swinging its lever(s) from side-to-side.
+When pressed to one side (usually left), the keyer electronics generate a series of dahs; when pressed to the other side (usually right), a series of dits.
 Keyers work with two different types of keys: Single paddle and double paddle keys.